mmgeorge/hello-asdf/README.md

 # Hello ASDF
-An example project structure for building asdf projects
+An example project structure for building asdf projects using package-inferred-system

 ## Installation
 Clone into ~/common-lisp/ directory (asdf checks this directory for system definitions)